 - Employee and student radioisotope training.

-- Interactions with NRC, EPA, DOT, and State agencies that regulate radiation technical support for research, education, and medical users.
+- Interactions with Nuclear Regulatory Commission, Environmental Protection Agency, the Department Of Transportation, and State agencies that regulate radiation safety for research, education, and medical users.

 - Radioactive waste management.